jonfried/oakafee.github.io/_posts/2016-09-13-cape-may-ferry.md

 category-name: cape-may-ferry
 ---

-What happens to the Garden State parkway when it gets to the bottom of New Jersey, exit 1?
+What happens to the Garden State Parkway when it gets to the bottom of New Jersey, Exit 1?
 The tailbone at the base of the spine, if you will?

-As if unfased by the land's subsidence beneath the waters of Delaware Bay, the Parkway's engineers direct vehicles on board a car ferry.
-The ferry's route crosses the entire bay, and disgorges its human and vehicular cargo at Lewis, Deleware, just west of Cape Henlopen.
+As if unphased by the land's subsidence beneath the waters of Delaware Bay, the Parkway's engineers direct vehicles to board a car ferry.
+The ferry crosses the entire bay, disgorging its human and vehicular cargo at Lewis, Deleware, just west of Cape Henlopen.

-Unfortunately for travellers from all but the southernmost counties of NJ, it is faster to access Delaware and points South by crossing the comparatively boring - though still beautiful - Delaware Memorial Bridge, via the NJ Turnpike.
+Unfortunately for travellers from all but the southernmost counties of NJ, it is faster to access Delaware and points south by crossing the comparatively boring — though still beautiful — Delaware Memorial Bridge, via the NJ Turnpike.
 However I've always wanted to take the Cape May-Lewis Ferry, just for fun.